zahrakakavand/Child-Home-Interaction/Fisher Exact Test.md

 alternative hypothesis: less
 ```

+By repeating the same approach for G3 and G4 we can create the following table:

 |   |**G3 (3D)**|**G4 (Verbal)**| **Total**|
 | ------------- | ------------- |------------- |------------- |
 | Rate 1 | 1 |1|2|